qserena/07-solo-project-component-library/README.md

 The button menu at the top left is used to select Component Type: Badge, Banner, Card or Testimonial.

-The support for responsive design can be seen if the size of the browser's size.
+The support for responsive design can be seen if the size of the browser is changed.

 The Menu button is also implemented as a reusable React Component.